Trans-radial Approach for Uterine Fibroid Embolization

-After learning what uterine fibroid embolisation is, it is important to understand the various treatment options.
+After learning what uterine fibroid embolization is, it is important to understand the various treatment options: such as trans-radial approach for uterine fibroid embolization.
 A new technique is available that allows doctors to treat fibroids from the radial artery in the wrist.

-Fewer complications – The transradial approach makes it easier to control bleeding and identify bleeding complications quickly.
+The trans-radial approach makes it easier to control bleeding and identify bleeding complications quickly.
 After the procedure, our patients can literally step off the theatre bed and begin their recovery.
-They are able to either sit up in bed, or if they feel like it, walk around their bed in the ward.
-This improves the tolerance of the post procedure pain.
+They are able to either sit up in bed or if they feel like it, walk around their bed in the ward.
+This improves the tolerance of the post-procedure pain.

-Increased comfort – Entry through the wrist rather than the groin can or may be faster, more convenient, and more comfortable for patients.
+Entry through the wrist rather than the groin can or maybe faster, more convenient, and more comfortable for patients.
 Once the wires/catheters have been removed from the radial artery, the small hole is sealed with using an air-filled wristband, which you wear for 4 hours.
 This is painless.

-Faster recovery – Femoral procedures require patients to lie quietly on their backs for 6-8 hours.
+Femoral procedures require patients to lie quietly on their backs for 6-8 hours.
 Once the wires/catheters have been removed from the femoral artery, manual pressure is usually applied to the groin for up to 10 minutes.
 This might often prove uncomfortable.
-With this procedure patients are up and walking immediately after their procedure.
+With this procedure, patients are up and walking immediately after their procedure.

-Background – The first transradial approach for uterine fibroid embolisation, a coronary angiogram, was performed in Montreal, Canada in 1989.
-Today, the best fibroid doctors in south Africa are now performing the radial artery procedure more and more.
+The first trans-radial approach for uterine fibroid embolisation, a coronary angiogram, was performed in Montreal, Canada in 1989.
+Today, the best fibroid doctors in South Africa are now performing the radial artery procedure more and more.
 Femoral artery access remains the traditional method of doing angiography.
-The introduction of the transradial approach offers our patients another alternative when they are choosing uterine fibroid embolisation.
+The introduction of the trans-radial approach offers our patients another alternative when they are choosing uterine fibroid embolisation.

 Consultation with Fibroid Care does not require a physician referral.